Skip to contents

 get_deg_count_barplot(vista)

-# Expression-focused views
+# Expression and fold-change views

 up_genes <- get_genes_by_regulation(